-• The board reviews and approves each business unit's annual plan and budgets before the start of each fiscal year.
+- The board reviews and approves each business unit's annual plan and budgets before the start of each fiscal year.
 These annual plans and budgets include the determination of bonus pools although the allocation to individuals does not take place.
-Each quarter the annual plans and budgets (included bonus pools) are monitored and updated quarterly by corporate management, if business conditions require it, and reported to the board.

-- We have employment contracts for all NEOs except the Executive Chair and the VP & General Manager of the Castool group.
+Each quarter the annual plans and budgets (included bonus pools) are monitored and updated quarterly by corporate management, if business conditions require it, and reported to the board. - We have employment contracts for all NEOs except the Executive Chair.
 These employment contracts are approved by the HRC committee and incorporate in detail all the terms of compensation.
-The CEO's bonus is documented, determined by formula and, combined with the bonus of the Executive Chair, is capped at the lower of \$2.0 million or 3% of Fiscal Year Pre-Tax Profit Hurdle Amount as previously discussed herein (see "Elements of Executive Compensation" above). - Bonuses for NEOs other than the Executive Chair are set out in the employment contracts as a specific percentage of the fiscal year's pre-tax profits and the size of each business unit's bonus pool is capped.
-Also, at the individual NEO level bonuses are capped at up to 125% of base pay (other than the Executive Chair); the negotiated percentages do not fluctuate, although the amount of bonus will fluctuate as profits and net investment fluctuate.
+The CEO's bonus is documented, determined by formula and, combined with the bonus of the Executive Chair, is capped as previously discussed herein (see "Elements of Executive Compensation" above).

+- Bonuses for NEOs other than the Executive Chair are set out in the employment contracts as a specific percentage of the fiscal year's pre-tax profits and the size of each business unit's bonus pool is capped.
+Also, as the individual NEO level bonuses are capped at up to 125% of base pay; the negotiated percentages do not fluctuate, although the amount of bonus will fluctuate as profits and net investment fluctuate.
 The underlying objective of such bonus structure (including of executive officers, and for divisional general managers) is to encourage entrepreneurial management behavior and to link an officer's compensation to the profitability of the operations over which he or she is responsible.
-As profitability of the division or plant increases or decreases, so will such person's bonus. - All equity-based awards (for executives and non-executives) are approved by the HRC committee and the board; where not included in an employment contract, equity compensation is based on performance and is discretionary (as described above). - The HRC committee has delegated employment contract negotiations for its vice-presidents and general managers to the Executive Chair and CEO, using the same principles as utilized by the HRC committee and all base salary and bonus awards and employment contracts are approved by the HRC committee. - In 2021, all those executive contracts that required renewal, were updated and reviewed by the HRC committee.
-Exco does not have firm share ownership requirements for its NEOs who are not Directors; however, historically NEO share ownership is relatively high given share based compensation awards to NEOs over the years.
-Exco this year has explicitly prohibited hedging of Exco shares and share based compensation awards. - Our long term incentive program includes options which vest over time (or a significant portion of which vest over time).
+As profitability of the division or plant increases or decreases, so will such person's bonus. - All equity-based awards (for executives and non-executives) are approved by the HRC committee and the board; where not included in an employment contract, equity compensation is based on performance and is discretionary (as described above). - The HRC committee has delegated employment contract negotiations for its vice-presidents and general managers to the Executive Chair and CEO, using the same principles as utilized by the HRC committee and all base salary and bonus awards and employment contracts are approved by the HRC committee. - In 2022, all those executive contracts that required renewal, were updated and reviewed by the HRC committee.
+Exco does not have firm share ownership requirements for its NEOs who are not directors; however, historically NEO share ownership is relatively high given share based compensation awards to NEOs over the years.
+Exco has explicitly prohibited hedging of Exco shares and share based compensation awards. - Our long term incentive program includes options which vest over time (or a significant portion of which vest over time).
 This ensures that executives remain exposed to the risks of their decisions and vesting periods align with risk realization periods.
 The trading of common shares, whether obtained through option exercise or otherwise, is subject to specified black-out periods. - The audit committee and board are responsible for assessing and monitoring Exco's financial and enterprise risks.
-Accordingly, the audit committee has one member who is a former partner with a national accounting firm with extensive and detailed knowledge of financial reporting and recent trends in both IFRS and accounting for the hedging of risk. - The HRC Committee and the board retain, in appropriate circumstances, the discretion to adjust annual incentive payments to take into account unique situations where it is determined to be in the best interests of Exco to recognize individual performance contributions despite a profit shortfall.
+Accordingly, the audit committee has one member who is a former partner with a national accounting firm with extensive and detailed knowledge of financial reporting and recent trends in both IFRS and accounting for the hedging of risk. - The HRC committee and the board retain, in appropriate circumstances, the discretion to adjust annual incentive payments to take into account unique situations where it is determined to be in the best interests of Exco to recognize individual performance contributions despite a profit shortfall.